thabo104/appstore-alexa-docs/_includes/content/english/preview-future-voiceview-accessibility-features.md

 *   The first time a user encounters an `AccessibilityNodeInfo`, VoiceView reads the text.
 *   On subsequent visits, users can request context information by pressing the **Menu** button, which causes VoiceView to read the Orientation Text.

-{% include callout.html color="blue" content="**Example**: The first time a user lands on the main Fire TV home page, VoiceView reads, \"Launcher.
+{% include callout.html type="info" content="**Example**: The first time a user lands on the main Fire TV home page, VoiceView reads, \"Launcher.
 Use left and right to move between items on menus.
 Then use up and down to move between categories such as New Releases or Action Movies.
 Use left and right to move between items in the category.\"" %}

 ### Implementing VoiceView for Usage Hints